 The name of the source files can be anything.
 However, please make sure that all the files (except the master file) are in same folder.

-You need to write the Macro (or the code) in the Master file, as it extract the data from other files and write the data in it.
+You need to write the Macro (or the code) in the Master file, as it will extract data from other files and write the data in it.

 Option Explicit Private Sub CommandButton1_Click() ReadAndMerceData End Sub Sub ReadAndMerceData() On Error GoTo ErrHandler Application.ScreenUpdating = False ' OUR FILE SYSTEM OBJECTS.
 Dim objFs As Object Dim objFolder As Object Dim file As Object Set objFs = CreateObject("Scripting.FileSystemObject") Set objFolder = objFs.GetFolder("D:\somefolder\sample") ' THE PATH FOR THE FILES ' THE STARTING ROW. ' WE'LL UPDATE THIS VARIABLE AFTER IT REACHES THE LAST ROW OF THE PREVIOUS FILE.
 Dim iStartRow As Integer iStartRow = 0 ' LOOP THROUGH ALL THE FILES IN THE FOLDER.
 For Each file In objFolder.Files Dim src As Workbook ' THE SOURCE WORKBOOK.
 Set src = Workbooks.Open(file.Path, True, True) Dim iTotalRows As Integer ' GET THE TOTAL USED RANGE ROWS IN THE SOURCE FILE. iTotalRows = src.Worksheets("sheet1").UsedRange.Rows.Count Dim iTotalCols As Integer ' GET THE TOTAL COLUMNS IN THE SOURCE FILE. iTotalCols = src.Worksheets("sheet1").UsedRange.Columns.Count Dim iRows, iCols As Integer ' NOW, READ THE SOURCE AND COPY DATA TO THE MASTER FILE.
 For iRows = 1 To iTotalRows For iCols = 1 To iTotalCols Cells(iRows + iStartRow, iCols) = src.Worksheets("Sheet1").Cells(iRows, iCols) Next iCols Next iRows iStartRow = iRows + 1 iRows = 0 src.Close False Set src = Nothing Next ErrHandler: Application.EnableEvents = True Application.ScreenUpdating = True End Sub

 In the example above, I am using VBA FSO (or File System Object) model for accessing files in a folder.
-The FSO provides an object-based tool for working with files and folders.
+The FSO provides object-based tools for working with files and folders.
 This is one of the easiest ways to get to know everything about the files in a folder.

 I am creating an object of FSO.